rencheckyoself/self-balancing-robot/README.md

 **3) Build it!**

-The files located in the `Prototyping` directory should be everything you need to build your own or use the insights gained to make your own modifications.
+The files located in the `Prototyping` directory should be everything you need to build your own or use the insights discussed below to make your own modifications.

 It contains:
  - CAD files